-ArcIMS is an Internet product that works in a JavaTM 2 environment.
-For ArcIMS to run correctly, supporting components are needed that are not part of ArcIMS including a Web server, JavaVM, and a servlet engine (see illustration below).
+ArcIMS is an Internet product that works in a Java[TM] environment.
+For ArcIMS to run correctly, supporting components are needed that are not part of ArcIMS.
+This includes a Web server, JavaVM, and a servlet engine (see illustration below).
 These components, along with ArcIMS, provide the foundation for a working ArcIMS site.